turingaicloud/quickstart/README.md

 ![Workflow](./static/workflow.png)

-The above picture illustrates TACC job submitting and debugging workflow.
+The above picture illustrates the submission and debug workflows of TACC job.

 ## Upload SSH public key to TACC
 Before using tcloud SDK, please make sure that you have submitted your public key to TACC.
 You may generate SSH public key according to the [steps](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).